zozzlethena/docs/pages/tokenomics.md

 liquidity pool they vote for.
 Trading fees acrrue in the epoch following the vote snapshot.
 Bribes accrue to voters in the same epoch in which they're deposited.

-Voting for gauges is allowed once per epoch.
-Voters re-cast or call `Voter.poke()` their votes in each epoch to direct emissions and earn bribes.
+Voting for gauges, or in fact any action related to the `$veVELO` NFT is allowed only once per epoch.
+This means that calling `Voter.reset()` (used for resetting an NFT vote state and usually required before merging it into another `$veVELO` NFT) or `Voter.poke()` (used to re-cast the votes for the current epoch in order to direct emissions and earn bribes) counts as an action for the current epoch.

+While limiting the protocol participants to one action per epoch is not ideal, it does make the protocol safer against potential exploitative behaviour.

 <Callout>
   Unused `$veVELO` voting power is still taken into account as we calculate the